AllenChenCU/COMSW4153-mta-service/README.md

 ## API Usage:

+Deployed on AWS EC2 with Docker

+(Updated) now deployed on GCP Cloud run with Docker with HTTPS

 ### 1. Equipments

 Given a station name, this API endpoint returns all equipments (escalators and elevators) associated with the station.